 Here is the current alert status for Cascade Range volcanoes from the U.S. Geological Survey’s Cascades Volcano Observatory.

-DNR and its Division of Geology and Earth Resources help map, monitor and educate the public, governments and others about geologic hazards, including volcanoes, such as Mount Adams.
+DNR and the Washington Geological Survey help map, monitor and educate the public, governments and others about geologic hazards, including volcanoes, such as Mount Adams.

 Do you have a favorite Mount Adams spot?
 Tell us about it on DNR’s Facebook page.